When was Cumberland Hospital established?

 What are the criteria for admission to Seger Group Home?

 Cumberland’s Seger Group Home, located in Richmond, is a Level B Medicaid-funded group home for boys ages 12-17.
 Residents may have mild intellectual disabilities (IQ in the range of 55-75), resulting in behaviors that interfere with normal family living and education.

 Patient referrals come from hospitals, physician practices, school systems and other institutions.
 Since January 2012, Cumberland has admitted patients from 24 states, including Virginia, Arizona, Alabama, California, Connecticut, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, South Carolina, Tennessee, Vermont and West Virginia, plus the District of Columbia.
 International patients from Iceland, Germany and the Middle East have also been treated at Cumberland Hospital.

 What is the average length of stay?

 Length of stay varies by clinical program and by individual patient treatment plan, but the average length-of-stay in 2015 was over 120 days.
 Our treatment protocols address both medical and behavioral diagnoses, requiring a significant hospital stay to achieve positive outcomes.

 Cumberland contracts with TRICARE, Aetna and a variety of city, county and state agencies.
 We are actively engaged with Medicaid programs in 19 states.
 Most patients are covered by single-case agreements.
 Our admissions team is experienced at working with insurance providers and can check with your insurance company to determine coverage.

 How do I refer to Cumberland?

-Call our Admissions Department at 800-368-3472.
-An Admissions representative will be pleased to serve you.
+Call our admissions department at 800-368-3472.
+An admissions representative will be happy to serve you.